The route of the Great Snake

 Day 3-6 – Birding sites around Mitu

 Starting early every morning we will be visiting different ecosystems present within driving distance from Mitu.
 Each day will present itself with a particular set of key bird species that are unique to those territories.
-An interesting part of birding in Mitu is that we will go birding sites part of different indigenous communities.
+An interesting part of birding in Mitu is that we will go to birding sites part of different indigenous communities.

 Day 3 – Santa Cruz – Long walk and uneven surface